learn-co-curriculum/dsc-project-template/README.md

 ## Repository Contents

-- `README.md`: The README for this repo branch explaining it's contents
+- `README.md`: The README for this repo branch explaining it's contents - you're reading it now
    - This does not belong in your project - instructions for deleting it are below
 - `TEMPLATE_README.md`: An example of a README for your project
   - This is a brief overview of your whole project